 Corbett Ryan Pathways Pioneer Award

-Nominees should be persons representing excellence while pursuing their interests, their dreams, and a high quality of life who also happen to live with personal physical challenges.
+Nominees should be persons representing excellence while pursuing their interests, dreams, and a high quality of life who also live with personal physical challenges.
 Nominees will be evaluated in terms of the following:

-- Example of a positive approach to life
+- Example of a positive approach to life; and

 Individuals should be nominated by someone close to them-physician, therapist, parent, mentor, teacher, friend, or colleague.
 Nominators should notify the individual that they are being nominated.
-No age restriction on the award.
+There is no age restriction for this award.

-Congratulations to Rachel A. Wobschall, Ed.D. on receiving the 2021 Corbett Ryan Pathways Pioneer Award!
+Congratulations to Jerron Herman on receiving the 2022 Corbett Ryan Pathways Pioneer Award!

 2020: Chris Hendricks